-"Success is the sum of small efforts, repeated day in and day out." ~ Robert Collier
+"Success is the sum of small efforts, repeated day

-The WCED ePortal (https://wcedeportal.co.za/) has selected a wide range of resources for your matric success.
+The WCED ePortal (https://wcedeportal.co.za) has selected a wide range of resources for your matric success.
 Look no further for advice on preparing for the exams, planning your study time, memory skills and tools as well as time management.
 Get practical advice for the day of the exam, exam vocabulary and answers to all your NSC FAQs.